 High threat herbaceous weeds are those that have potential to displace native species of the same type.
-For example, perennial grassy weeds like Serrated Tussock or Toowoomba Canary-grass have potential to replace native perennial tussocks grasses like Kangaroo Grass Themeda triandra.
+For example, perennial grassy weeds like Serrated Tussock Nassella trichotoma (rare in the local area and not recorded within the Offset area) or Toowoomba Canary-grass have potential to replace native perennial tussocks grasses like Kangaroo Grass Themeda triandra.
 The overall management objective is to ensure that all high threat herbaceous weeds are controlled to ensure that there is no increase in their cover where they currently occur, no further spread of these weeds into new areas of the Offset area, and where possible, to reduce their cover and abundance.

 The management targets for high threat weeds are set for weed species grouped according to growth form and status: Perennial tussock grasses, perennial tussock grasses that are declared noxious weeds, perennial mat-forming (rhizomatous) grasses, and perennial broad-leaved weeds (Table 12).
-The total cover of high threat herbaceous weeds is currently less than 18% within the Offset area, with details provided in Table 12.
+The total cover of high threat herbaceous weeds is currently less than 13% within the Offset area, with details provided in Table 12.
 Each growth form of weed has been allocated specific management targets as detailed in Table 12.
-Overall, the management actions must result in a reduction of the cover of herbaceous weeds from less than 18% to less than 12%.
+Overall, the management actions must result in a reduction of the cover of herbaceous weeds from current levels of about 13% to less than 6%.

 The control methods for high threat herbaceous weeds are discussed below with particular attention to Brown-Top Bent, regarding which the Landholder has already consulted TfN, who have confirmed that this species is known to be difficult to control in conservation settings.
 The principle method for controlling high threat perennial weeds will be strategic grazing in combination with spot-spraying of herbicide.
 As discussed above, strategic grazing will aim to reduce the vigour and reproduction of high threat herbaceous weeds, however, not all weed species will be palatable to sheep during the grazing period.
 For unpalatable species or species where grazing is no sufficient to prevent their spread, herbicide will also be used.
 Weed control will be a regular activity and undertaken generally in accordance with the schedule in Appendix 1.
-Grazing methods are discussed in more detail in section 3.6.2.
-The use of ecological burning to control weeds is discussed in section 3.7.
+Grazing methods are discussed in more detail in section 3.5.2.
+The use of ecological burning to control weeds is discussed in section 3.6.